-Create SOPs well ahead of hiring, outlining the most important and repetitive tasks.
+Create SOPs well before hiring, outlining the most important and repetitive tasks.
 These can make up your staff training manual and work in combination with you to provide a secondary way of learning.
-Some people prefer reading and the SOP’s will communicate the details so that employees can take the initiative to manage their own learning.
+Some people prefer reading, and the SOPs will communicate the details so that employees can take the initiative to manage their own learning.

 Don’t Be Afraid to Cut Ties